dksifoua/DevOps/Kubernetes/07-Security-Primitives.md

 `$ kubeclt get pods --kubeconfig [kubecconfig-file]`

 By default, the kubectl tool looks for a file named `.kube/config`.
-So if move configurations in that file, we don't have to specify the path to file explicitely in the kubectl command.
+So if move configurations in that file, we don't have to specify the path to file explicitly in the kubectl command.

 The kubeconig file has three options: